elahe-dastan/processing-sequences/README.md

 If the original time series has a quadratic trend, then a single round of differencing will not be enough.
 Running d consecutive rounds of differencing computes an approximation of the dth order derivative of the time series, so it will eliminate polynomial trends up to degree d.
 This hyperparameter d is called the order of integration.

+Autoregressive integrated moving average (ARIMA) runs d rounds of differencing to make the time series more stationary, after applying ARMA it adds back the terms that were subtracted by differencing.